fuxicon/quaternion2euler/README.md

-# quaternion2euler
+# quaternion2euler()
-Convert quaternion to Euler angles
+Matlab function to convert quaternion to Euler angles